Skip to Content

 Fun kids Halloween party game: Eyeball surprise!
 Freeze glow-in-the-dark eyeball bouncy balls in baking soda and water, then spoon on vinegar to reveal. #halloween #halloweenparty

-Here’s a fun kids Halloween party game or Halloween kids activity that doubles as a cool science lesson: Freeze glow-in-the-dark bouncy ball eyeballs (affiliate) in baking soda and water, and then have kids spoon vinegar on top to reveal the eyeball surprise!
-It’s a great way to put the STEAM into Halloween!
+Here’s a fun kids Halloween party game or Halloween kids activity that doubles as a cool science lesson: Freeze glow-in-the-dark bouncy ball eyeballs in baking soda and water, and then have kids spoon vinegar on top to reveal the eyeball surprise!
+It’s a fun Halloween party game and great way to put the STEAM into Halloween!

 Fun kids Halloween party game: Eyeball surprise!
 Freeze glow-in-the-dark eyeball bouncy balls in baking soda and water, then spoon on vinegar to reveal.